51Degrees/specifications/pipeline-specification/features/web-integration.md

 values.

 However, it has no access to the web request itself.
-Consequently, the web integration logic will need to take this output and actually set the required response headers.
+Consequently, the web integration logic will need to take this output and actually set the necessary response headers.

-Where the required headers are already set to some value, append the new value, rather than replacing the existing value.
+Where the relevant headers are already set to some value, append the new value, rather than replacing the existing value.

 ## Client-side features